What are SBC configuration best practices?

-The first step in network design for session border controllers is to determine the SBC functionality and decide which features you need to include.
+The first step in planning the role session border controllers will play when designing your network is to decide which SBC configuration features are most important.
 Not all SBCs have the same functions.
-Issue a request for information to learn which capabilities, such as quality of service functions, accounting features and equipment interoperability, are available from your provider.
+Issue a request for information to learn which capabilities, such as quality of service, accounting features and equipment interoperability, are available from your provider.

 When choosing an SBC provider, be sure to consider maintenance patches, lifecycles, availability of support during business hours, maintenance costs, power usage, design assistance and customer referrals.

 No matter which SBC provider you choose, security should be your primary concern.
 It won't matter how good the SBC configuration is if you're hit with an attack.
 See what support your vendor offers in the event of a breach.
-Additionally, determine what application protocols, such as Session Initiation Protocol, will traverse the system and set quality of service accordingly.
+Additionally, determine what application protocols, such as SIP, will traverse the system and set quality of service accordingly.

 When sizing SBCs for traffic, look to your current system statistics.
-The number of packets passed will indicate the traffic to expect with your new system.
+The number of packets passed indicates the traffic to expect with your new system.
 If you are new to SBCs and not sure how to size them for traffic, your vendor and industry peers can provide budgetary packet insight.
 If scalability is an issue, consider whether a virtual SBC might be an option.

 However, if you are on the cusp of needing a faster circuit or more advanced SBC, it's generally better to upgrade than to struggle with a circuit or SBC that isn't up to par.